-In an effort to implement long-term cost reduction measures, we reduced our workforce in the fourth quarter of fiscal 2002 and in the first quarter of fiscal 2003 and reallocated certain personnel among different areas of our operations.
+In the fourth quarter of fiscal 2005, we commenced a series of measures designed to align our operational structure to our expected future growth, to allow better integration of our recent DST Innovis and Longshine acquisitions and to improve efficiency, which included termination of employment of software and IT specialists and administrative professionals at various locations around the world.
 A reduction in personnel can result in significant severance, administrative and legal expenses and may also adversely affect or delay various sales, marketing and product development programs and activities.
 Depending on market conditions in the communications industry and our business and financial needs, we may be forced to implement additional restructuring plans to further reduce our costs, which could result in additional restructuring charges.
 Additional restructuring charges could have a material adverse effect on our financial results.